Gastrointestinal Cancer Prevention Clinic

 - Psychological and nutrition counseling by a team of gastroenterologists, radiologists, pathologists, surgeons, nurses, clinical psychologists and nutritionists

-The Gastrointestinal Cancer Prevention Clinic is located on the 17th floor of the Galter Pavilion.
+The Gastrointestinal Cancer Prevention Clinic is located on the 16th floor of the Lavin Pavilion.
 Call us at 312-695-5620 for more information or to schedule an appointment.

 Our specialists work in partnership with referring physicians to provide the most advanced and comprehensive care available.
 To refer your patient to the Gastrointestinal Cancer Prevention Clinic, please call 312-695-5620.
 NM physicians may use Epic Referral, using referral name GASTRO REFERRAL CANCER RISK.

 Family Histories & Inherited Syndromes